flyingwolf1701/architectum_new/bmad-method/roles/5-posm/5-posm.md

         - Upload the relevant story files and any necessary granular documentation
         - Ask the developer agent to implement the story
       - Recommend saving all story files in a structured manner (e.g., in a stories/ directory in the project)
+      - **QA Notes Option:** Inform the user that when a story is completed with passing tests and required coverage, they should request the developer agent to add QA testing notes by asking: "Would you like to add QA testing notes to help with human verification of this functionality?"
+The agent will then create comprehensive testing instructions in the "QA Testing Guide" section of the story.